ricab/scope_guard/docs/interface.md

 The free function template `make_scope_guard` resides in `namespace sg` and is the primary element of the public interface &ndash; most uses do not require anything else.
-It provides a way for clients to create a scope guard object with the specified callback as _associated_.
+It provides a way for clients to create a scope guard object that is _associated_ with the specified callback.

 Scope guards execute their _associated_ callback when they are destroyed, unless they were meanwhile [dismissed](#member-function-dismiss) or [moved](#member-move-constructor).
-Like other variables, scope guards with automatic storage are destroyed when they go out of scope, which explains their name.
+Like other variables, scope guards with automatic storage are destroyed when they go out of scope, hence the name.

 This function template is [SFINAE-friendly](design.md#sfinae-friendliness).